 “But when he saw the multitudes, he was moved with compassion on them, because they fainted, and were scattered abroad, as sheep having no shepherd.”

-As always, I want to thank you for your faithfulness in giving and for your prayers.
-If there is ever a time when you would like for us to come by your church to give an update on the ministry, preach, or even do a Missions Conference, please let us know; our contact information is on the left side of our prayer letter.
-You can also visit our website, which is listed at the bottom of this letter.
+As always, I want to thank you for your continued faithfulness in giving and for your prayers.
+If there is ever a time when you would like for us to come by your church to give an update on the ministry or preach, please let us know.

 “Remembering them that are in bonds, as bound with them;” (Heb.
 13:3)

 Jason Kersh and family

 Living Letters Prison Ministry 2 Cor.3:2